Search

 1. Use the backdoor Roth IRA strategy

-This backdoor Roth IRA strategy is sometimes a preferred tactic by financial experts, but the conversion rules and tax law can get complicated if you have existing traditional IRAs.
 A financial advisor can work with you to assess your specific situation and how tax rules apply to you, then help you determine whether the backdoor Roth strategy is an option.

 2. Contribute to a traditional IRA

-4. Save money in a bank account
+4. Put money in a high-yield savings account

 With this approach, if your income or status changes and you become eligible to fund a Roth IRA, you easily can access the money for that contribution.

-3For 2023, your contribution deduction is reduced if MAGI is between $73,000 and $83,000 on a single return and $116,000 and $136,000 on a joint return.
-If you're married filing jointly and an active participant in an employer sponsored retirement plan and your spouse is not, the deduction for your spouse's contribution is phased out if MAGI is between $218,000 and $228,000.
-For 2024, your contribution deduction is reduced if MAGI is between $77,000 and $87,000 on a single return and $123,000 and $143,000 on a joint return.
-If you're married filing jointly and an active participant in an employer sponsored retirement plan and your spouse is not, the deduction for your spouse's contribution is phased out if MAGI is between $230,000 and $240,000.
+2For 2025, if you are covered by an employer-sponsored retirement plan, your contribution deduction is reduced if your modified adjusted gross income (MAGI) is between $79,000 and $89,000 on a single return and $126,000 and $146,000 on a joint return.
+If you're married filing jointly and not an active participant in an employer sponsored retirement plan but your spouse is, the deduction for your spouse's contribution is phased out if MAGI is between $236,000 and $246,000.
 If you're a married taxpayer who files separately, consult your tax advisor.

 Investing involves risks, including the possible loss of principal.
 The product and summary prospectuses for applicable securities, including mutual funds, ETFs or REITs, will contain more information on investment objectives, risks, charges and expenses.
 An investor should read the prospectus carefully and consider all features of an investment before investing.